Oladev-01/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 9. **Task 8**: [script that kills the process of task 7]
    - Solution: `8-beheaded_process`
    - Explanation: `use kill -9`
+10. **Task 9**: [Script that creates the file /var/run/myscript.pid containing its PID.
+Displays To infinity and beyond indefinitely
+Displays I hate the kill command when receiving a SIGTERM signal Displays Y U no love me?! when receiving a SIGINT signal Deletes the file /var/run/myscript.pid and terminates itself when receiving a SIGQUIT or SIGTERM signal]
+   - Solution: `100-process_and_pid_file`
+   - Explanation: `check the file`

 ## Usage